-Page parameters control preconfigured aspects of a page such as title, tags, and any custom settings such as layout or header content.
+Page parameters control preconfigured aspects of a page—title, metadata, and custom settings such as layout or header content.
 To view page parameters, the page must be checked out to you.
 Only users levels 5 through 10 can edit page parameters.

 There are two ways to access page parameters: